 Hum 75.
 Selected Topics in Humanities.
 9 units (3-0-6); offered by announcement.
 See registrar’s announcement for details.
 Instructors: Staff, visitors.

 Hum 80.
 Frontiers in the Humanities.
 1 unit (1-0-0); third term.
 Weekly seminar by a member of the Caltech humanities faculty or a visitor to discuss a topic of his or her current research at an introductory level.
 The course can be used to learn more about different areas of study within the humanities.
 For those interested in (or who become interested) in pursuing a second option in the humanities, the course will introduce students to the kinds of research carried out by members of the humanities faculty and help them find faculty advisors.
 Instructors: Brown/Dykstra.
 Not offered 2018–19.

 Hum 105 ab.
 Topics in French Culture and Literature.
 9 units (3-0-6).
 For course description, see L 105 ab.

 Hum 114 abc.
 Spanish and Latin American Literature.
 9 units (3-0-6).
 For course description, see L 114 abc.

 Hum 119.
 Selected Topics in Humanities.
 9 units (3-0-6); offered by announcement.
 Instructors: Staff, visitors.

 L/Hum 152 ab.
 French Literature in Translation: Classical and Modern.
-9 units (3-0-6); third term.
+9 units (3-0-6).
 For course description, see Languages.